 The Global Research Network was launched in April 2017 at a workshop hosted by the John Parke Young Initiative at Occidental College.
 Participants in the two-day workshop included researchers and current and past leaders of MSIs from thirteen countries on five continents.
 A central goal of the workshop was to bring practitioners and researchers into dialogue about key unresolved questions about the role of MSIs in addressing global human rights, environmental, and governance challenges.

 This academic research network focuses on four workstreams:

 (1) Conducting research on the global landscape of MSIs, such as mapping the global landscape of MSIs and publishing comparative data on MSI design, standards, and governance;

 (2) Convening a community of thought and practice around MSIs through a series of academic convenings.
 The first convening was hosted by the John Parke Young Initiative at Occidental College in Los Angeles, California in April 2017.
-Future convenings are expected to rotate between Global North and Global South institutions on alternate years;
+Future convenings are expected to rotate between Global North and Global South institutions;

 (3) Supporting the evolution of a multi-disciplinary research agenda that poses important questions regarding the form, function, and impact of MSIs, and coordinating publication of research;